NVIDIA/TensorRT-Model-Optimizer/examples/nemo_run/qat/README.md

 ### Prerequisites

-You can run the example either locally (if your server has GPUs) or on a Slurm cluster.
+You can run the example either locally  or on a Slurm cluster.

 To run the example locally, launch a [NeMo container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo) with version 25.07 or higher using Docker on on a Slurm interactive node.
 Mount your cloned `modelopt` repository to the container by adding this mount flag to your Docker/Slurm command: `-v <modelopt-path>:/workspace/modelopt -v <modelopt-path>/modelopt:/usr/local/lib/python3.12/dist-packages/modelopt`.